-Although the Lobi-Wala have the New Testament written in their language, very few have become Christians.
-Most of them have never yet heard a clear presentation of the Gospel message.
-Increased missions efforts, additional laborers, Christian broadcasts, and evangelistic literature are greatly needed to effectively reach the Lobi-Wala with the Gospel.
+Most of the Lobi people have never yet heard a clear presentation of the gospel message.
+There is a need for increased mission efforts, additional laborers, Christian broadcasts, and evangelistic literature to effectively reach the Lobi-Wala with the gospel.
 However, prayer is the first step toward seeing them reached.

 |Region||Africa, West and Central|